-Joffrey celebrates 25 years in Chicago with their historic move to the Lyric Opera House in the fall.
-Today, they shared a detailed press release outlining the upcoming 2020-2021 season.
-Longtime fans of the dance company should be excited for the many premieres that are coming soon.
-Joffrey Premieres Sir Kenneth MacMillan’s Manon on October 14-25, 2020 and Wheeldon’s The Nutcracker enjoys its five-year anniversary with a run from December 5-27, 2020.
-A mixed program featuring the World Premiere of Cathy Marston’s Of Mice and Men and the Joffrey Premiere of George Balanchine’s Serenade runs from February 17-28, 2021.
+Joffrey celebrates 25 years in Chicago with their historic move to the Lyric Opera House.
+Today, they shared a detailed press release outlining the upcoming season.
+Longtime fans of the dance company should be excited for the premieres that are coming soon.
+Joffrey premieres a mixed program featuring the World Premiere of Cathy Marston’s Of Mice and Men and the Joffrey Premiere of George Balanchine’s Serenade runs from February 17-28, 2021.
 The season will wrap up with the Chicago Premiere of John Neumeier’s The Little Mermaid on April 21- May 2, 2021.

 Ashley Wheater MBE, The Mary B. Galvin Artistic Director and Greg Cameron, President and CEO of the Joffrey recently made some interesting comments about their upcoming season.

 Ashley Wheater: “It gives me great joy to begin a milestone year at the Joffrey with productions that I have wanted to bring to Chicago for a long time….
 We look forward to a spectacular season in our new home at Lyric Opera House.”